Dobefu/DLiteScript/docs/content/docs/getting-started/installation.md

 +++
 title = 'Installation'
-description = 'Installation instructions for DLiteScript.' weight = 0
-draft = false
+description = 'Install DLiteScript on Windows, macOS, and Linux.
+Download prebuilt binaries or build it from source with step-by-step instructions.' weight = 0 draft = false
 +++